This page describes a new page replacement design by Rik van Riel, Lee Schermerhorn and others.

 File cache

-Sizing the active list could be done better with data on recently evicted non-resident pages, which we want for other purposes anyway.
+- Sizing the active list could be done better with data on recently evicted pages.
+However, the simple approach seems to work well enough.

 Anonymous memory

-Most of the time we evict file pages, the anonymous pages get scanned rarely.
+- Most of the time the VM evicts file pages only; anonymous pages get scanned rarely.

-When there is no free swap space, do not scan.
+- When there is no free swap space, do not scan anonymous pages.

 Non reclaimable